How to Become a Notary in Maryland

 - Be a resident of Maryland or have a place of employment or practice in Maryland.

-- If living in Maryland, be appointed by the senator representing the district in which you live.
+- If living in Maryland, be a resident of the senatorial district from which you will be appointed.

 - If living outside of Maryland, be a resident of a state that allows Maryland residents working in that state to serve as notaries public in that state.

-This Maryland notary guide will help you understand the following:
+This Maryland notary guide will help you understand:

 - Who can become a notary in Maryland.